Thoughts around what it means to be selfish, self-centered, or self-aware can be muddled and even feel contradictory at times.

 Perhaps you’re not familiar with these terms, or how different they are from one another.

-A self-centered person is someone who views most things as they relate to him or her.
-We all know people like this.
-“Oh, I’m so sorry your mom has cancer.
-That’s horrible.
-I’m sure you’ll be taking her for treatments, but does that mean that you won’t be able to keep carpooling?”
-She immediately moves the conversation or focus to herself, her problems, or her accomplishments.
-“Wow, congratulations!
+First, let’s take self-centeredness.
+A self-centered person might say, ”Oh, I’m so sorry your mom has cancer.
+I’m sure you’ll be taking her for treatments… so does that mean that you won’t be able to keep carpooling?“ Or it might sound like this, “Wow, congratulations!
 I’m so happy you’re going to have a baby.
-It took me four years and so much money for infertility treatment.
+It took us four years and so much money for infertility treatment.
 I wouldn’t know what it feels like to do it all naturally.”

-Someone who has PHD may not recognize these distinctions.
-They may not know the difference between being selfish or being self-aware.
-They may not have been taught or treated as if their childhood needs and wants were significant.
+If you struggle with perfectly hidden depression, you may not know the difference between selfishness and self-awareness.
+You might not have been taught or treated as if your childhood needs and wants were even significant.